Summer Camp FAQs

 A: No. There are no discounts for multiple weeks or sibling discounts.

-Q: Swimming at Summer Day Camp?
+Q: Will children swim at Summer Day Camp?

 Q: What is the staff-to-child ratio for each age group for Summer Day Camp?